Generic selectors

 Sand substrate works best.
 Add driftwood branches and roots to create visual barriers and break up sight lines, which helps reduce aggression.
 Plants are beneficial but should be arranged around the perimeter of the tank to leave plenty of open swimming space in the center.

 Hardy plant species like Java fern, Anubias, and Vallisneria work well since the fish won’t bother them.
-Floating plants can help diffuse the lighting, which brings out better coloration.
+Floating plants helps diffuse the lighting, which brings out better coloration.
 Moderate lighting is fine.

 A tight-fitting lid is essential.
 Bucktooth tetras can and will jump, especially when startled or during feeding frenzies.